maximedaniel/ExpandDialSticks/Python/README.md

 # Instructions

-- Open a Terminal and Enter `python .\LoggerMQTT.py`
+- Open a Terminal and Enter `python34 .\LoggerMQTT.py`